hwwhww/eth-research/sharding/review/casper_v2.1.md

 -------

 Note: this is ~70% complete.
-Main sections missing are:
+The main sections that are missing are:

 * Validator login/logout logic
 * Logic for the formats of shard chains, who proposes shard blocks, etc. (in an initial release, if desired we could make crosslinks just be Merkle roots of blobs of data; in any case, one can philosophically view the whole point of the shard chains as being a coordination device for choosing what blobs of data to propose as crosslinks)